voidstar78/XINFO/README.md

 FF = Disable word wrap mode for the current row (i.e. until code 0D is encountered, then word wrap is enabled back on) FE = Line Divider (dashes till end of current line)
 FD = Force Menu (causes the MENU to appear where this control token appears; will be ignored when linking to a tag; intent is to help "pause" at major content and more politely navigate to tags)
+FC = Center current line (of the content up to the next newline); intended for short titles (can be used with CON:FF)

 05 = WHITE
 1C = RED